 - Earn a nationally recognized, HRSA endorsed certificate.

-- Receive a $500 stipend for your two year commitment.
+- MONEY!
+Receive a $800 stipend for your two year commitment.

 Who Is Eligible?